 This model of paired Websites, one public and the other private, by which partners could enter information, was used as the basis for two projects proposed in February 2001 for development by UNESCO in 2002 2003, one for culture of peace education materials, the other for information about the activities of all UNESCO partners.
 The process by which these projects were conceived involved a series of meetings and discussions by intersectoral working groups.
 In addition, a third project was developed by young professionals, including Zeynep Varoglu, for the further development of CPNN.
 UNESCO decided not to support these projects.

 (click on image to go to actual site)

-The CPNN and Planet Society Internet systems continue to be supported in principle by UNESCO and United Nations documents for the culture of peace: paragraphs 24 and 25 of UN Document A/55/377 of 12 September 2000; paragraphs 49 and 50 of UNESCO document 161 EX/17 of 19 April 2001, operative paragraphs 8 and 9 of UN General Assembly Resolution A/56/5 of 13 November 2001 and operative paragraphs 7 and 8 of Resolution A/57/6, 27 November 2002.
-However, as of this writing in 2003, these systems are still small and without resources from the United Nations or other funding agencies.
-Both the Planet Society system and the site of CPNN are accessible by Internet.
+The CPNN and Planet Society Internet systems were supported in principle by United Nations documents for the culture of peace: paragraphs 24 and 25 of UN Document A/55/377 of 12 September 2000, operative paragraphs 8 and 9 of UN General Assembly Resolution A/56/5 of 13 November 2001 and operative paragraphs 7 and 8 of Resolution A/57/6, 27 November 2002.
+However, these systems remained small and without resources from the United Nations or other funding agencies.
+The site of CPNN has been maintained by my own resources.